List

 Jane Harper

 After getting a note demanding his presence, Federal Agent Aaron Falk arrives in his hometown for the first time in decades to attend the funeral of his best friend, Luke.
-Twenty years ago when Falk was accused of murder, Luke was his alibi.
-Falk and his father fled under a cloud of suspicion, saved from prosecution only because of Luke’s steadfast claim that the boys had been together at the time of the crime.
-But now more than one person knows they didn’t tell the truth back then, and Luke is dead.
-As Falk reluctantly investigates to see if there’s more to Luke’s death than there seems to be, he will find that small towns have always hidden big secrets.
+Amid the worst drought in a century, Falk and the local detective question what really happened to Luke.
+As Falk reluctantly investigates to see if there’s more to Luke’s death than there seems to be, long-buried mysteries resurface, as do the lies that have haunted them.
+And Falk will find that small towns have always hidden big secrets.

 View Details >>